Breezy: Home media release

 Breezy did not reach home video until 1998.
 Universal Pictures released the film to DVD in 2004 with a running time of 106 minutes (NTSC).
 A Blu-ray was released in 2014 by the British branch of Universal, which was issuing all their Clint Eastwood catalogue on HD.
 The film is in widescreen and Dolby Digital 2.0 Mono.
 In the US, it was released on Blu-ray from Kino Lorber in August 2020.

-Influences

-Lenz and Breezy figure into the storyline of Philip K. Dick's novel VALIS, where the narrator Phil mentions he had a crush on her after the movie and tried approaching Lenz, only for her agent to stop him.

-Excerpts from the film are used on the music track "Breezy" (sometimes titled "My Name's Breezy") by French house/alternative group Make the Girl Dance, featured on their 2011 album Everything is Gonna be OK in the End.

-On 24 June 2022 he released the Album titled "Breezy".

-In the Paul Thomas Anderson movie Licorice Pizza (2021), a brief subplot has Alana Haim's character auditioning for a movie called "Rainbow" that's a stand-in for Breezy, with Sean Penn playing the William Holden character.
-Some dialogue from Breezy was directly copied in Licorice Pizza.